n6garcia/Garcias-Game-of-Life/README.md

 Literature now says that everything vibrates together to support quantum tunneling and literal action at a distance. literal action at a distance is forces at a distance but quantum tunneling is matter moving no distance apparently!

+At the same time I surmised another structure.
+A sequence of infinitely unique characters.
+How can a character never be repeated in a sequence.
+I call this an informal number because it breaks many conventions of math.